agentOfChaos/4Ubot/README.md

 -------

 [newcoder](http://newcoder.io/) for the twisted IRC bot structure upon which this bot is based
-[Sluggy Freelance](http://www.sluggy.com/) wihch inspired me with the unerlying concept
+[Sluggy Freelance](http://www.sluggy.com/) wihch inspired me with the unerlying concept (as well as the name for the bot)